klustic/sc19-lab-docs/Lab3.md

 ## Extra credit

-See if you can find the names of all the lists people have created for this workshop.
+Can you learn the names of all the lists people have created today?

 ## Recap

-We were able to leverage pickle deserialization to gain code execution on the serverless container, which enabled us to leak AWS secrets from the environment.
-In order to have the application deserialize that pickle data, we needed to generate a valid HMAC digest using the key leaked in Lab 2.
+We were able to leverage pickle deserialization to gain code execution on the Lambda container, leaking AWS secrets from the environment.
+In order to get the backend code to deserialize our pickle exploit, we needed to generate a valid HMAC digest using the key leaked in Lab 2.

 ## Vulnerabilities covered